marain-dotnet/Marain.Tenancy/docs/Conceptual/00 - Introduction.md

 - when to choose a multi-tenanted architecture
 - the hierarchy of multi-tenanted solutions in multi-tenanted solutions
 - separation of the management plane and the solution plane
-- data and compute segregation strategies, including shared infrastructure, isolated infrastructure, and “bring your own service”
+- data and compute segregation strategies, including shared infrastructure, isolated infrastructure, and "bring your own service"
 - how Corvus.Tenancy and Marain.Tenancy help with building multi-tenanted services.

 ## Next steps